DavidChabra/exercise_classification/README.md

 # exercise_classification
 The goal of this project is to use various models to classify personal exercise data into activities.
+You can view the compiled Rmd at the following link: http://rpubs.com/DavidChabra/796579

 ## sources
 This project was completed as assignment for the JHU data science specialization on Coursera.
 For details about this project please check there.